richardbarran/django-photologue/docs/pages/installation.rst

 .. note::

-    * Photologue has the same support policy as Django (last 2 versions released).
+    * Photologue has the same support policy as Django.

 Photologue also uses the Django admin app, `so enable it if you have not already done so <https://docs.djangoproject.com/en/1.4/ref/contrib/admin/>`_.